mrempala/roguelike/readme.txt

 Assumptions Made:
 The player is explicitly given in the map.txt file as an @.
-Goblins can somehow jump (and also spawn) on top of one another since they don't check for collision of each other.
-I may or may not fix this issue in the future.

 Todo:
 Dependency injection.
 Create another class to act as a delagate between game and other classes.
 Currently using const *game as a stop gap.